 Death, the character, appears in almost every single book.
 He's the anthropomorphic personification of death; he has the robe and scythe and all the rest.
 He's also very much linked to archetypal mythology -- many of the books discuss the origins of modern day rituals such as Christmas.
 His granddaughter Susan is an exceptionally good female character, like Angua in the Watch books.

 In which Death takes an apprentice who, predictably, bollockses things RIGHT up.

 To be honest, this may come before Mort; there's no Mort mention in it.
-I can't remember what it's about, actually.
+It's about Death taking a holiday.

-This is the one where the Death series really starts to take off.
-Susan, Death's granddaughter by adoption, meets a young Musician named Bud-y-Holly.
+This is the one where the Death series really starts to take off in my view.
+Susan, Death's granddaughter, meets a young Musician named Bud-y-Holly.
 Pratchett tackles the rise of rock-and-roll, Discworld style.

 Pratchett addresses the historical traditions of Christmas.
-Using DEATH.
 This is both a hilarious book and also rich with mythological symbolism.

 The Thief of Time

 A maniac invents a clock that might destroy the universe.
 Susan and an unusual companion must destroy it.
 Sort of a kung-fu movie meets mythology.
 Apparently it has a lot of Reservoir Dogs references.

 The "Witches" series

 The Witches series is predominantly about the power of ancient myth and fable, especially in the rural hill cultures of Great Britain.
 It follows two elder witches (Granny and Nanny) and two younger witches (Magrat and Agnes), though their husbands and sons occasionally make brief appearances.